tuaris/CryptoCurrencyPHP/README.md

 ```
 _Note that the line endings are important since the parser is quite picky at the moment  This will be fixed in a later release._

-*Yes, it's pure PHP!*
+**Yes, it's pure PHP!**

-If you don't want to bother with line endings, yor can feed the components in manually:
+If you don't want to bother with line endings, you can feed the components in manually:
 ```PHP
 $message = "Test 1234";
 $address = "ZS67wSwchNQFuTt3abnK4HjpjQ2x79YZed";